Unicoi County License Hearing Guide

 What It Is

-• Separate from Criminal Court: The outcome of your ALR hearing does not determine your guilt or innocence in the criminal case.
+• Separate from Criminal Court: The ALR hearing is a civil proceeding, separate from the criminal DUI case.

-• Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The TDOSHS only needs to show "preponderance of the evidence" (more likely than not) to justify the suspension, whereas a criminal conviction requires "beyond a reasonable doubt."
+• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The TDOSHS only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.

 How to Prepare